zhengbrayden/Poker-Bot/README.md

 -join myLobby
 Once all players have joined, have host start the lobby through command -start
-Your game has now started
+Your game has now started!
+Have fun!
+And gamble responsibly.

 Player Commands:
 -call